 When spelled out, the syntactic condition in the presentation theorem is a set of sentences in roughly Tarski's sense.
-Thus, each of these three results provide examples of Tarski's consideration of a duality between description in a formal language and mathematical description.
-In the first two cases we gain a firmer grasp on a certain class of relations on the universe of model by seeing a specific logic in which they are definable.
-In the third, we are able to deduce purely semantical conclusions.
-Notably, the vocabulary arising in the presentation theorem arises naturally only in the context of the presentation theorem.
+We have discussed several modern examples of Tarski's consideration of a duality between description in a formal language and mathematical description.
+In the case of Kirby's axiomatization of quasiminimal excellent classes and Shelah's presentation theorem we gain a firmer grasp on a certain class of models by seeing a specific logic in which they are definable.
+The Hrushovski-Zilber analysis provides a syntactical analysis of the relations on a model, provided these relations satisfy a set of semantic conditions.
+In addition, via the presentation theorem, we are able to deduce purely semantical conclusions passing through the syntactic representation.
+Notably, the vocabulary arising in the presentation theorem arises naturally only as a tool to prove that theorem.
 There is no apparent connection of each symbol of the resulting vocabulary with any basic mathematical properties of the abstract elementary class in question.